ahuh/docker-arm-subzero/README.md

 # Docker ARM SubZero
-Docker image dedicated to ARM processors, hosting a SubZero daemon with embedded MKVMerge tools.
+Docker image dedicated to ARM processors, hosting a SubZero daemon with embedded MKVMerge tools.<br />
-SubZero is a subtitle autodownloader for TV show / series video files.
+SubZero is a subtitle autodownloader for TV show / series video files.<br />
-This image is part of a Docker images collection, intended to build a full-featured seedbox.
+This image is part of a Docker images collection, intended to build a full-featured seedbox.<br />
+This image is compatible with WD My Cloud EX2 Ultra NAS.<br />

 ## Installation